ArturCharylo/ToDo_python/README.md

 A simple ToDo application created to practice Python skills and expand my programming portfolio.

+This is a desktop version of the app

 ## 🚀 How to Start

 ### Requirements